manorajesh/laspa/README.md

 A toy language I designed to be as easy as possible to implement.
 Reminiscent of [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)),
 läspa uses [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for basic arithmetic and for function calls.
-With a basic interpreter implemented, I plan to implement a compiler with the help of [LLVM](https://llvm.org/docs/LangRef.html#type-system) and plain machine-code generation.
+With a basic interpreter implemented and [LLVM](https://llvm.org/docs/LangRef.html#type-system) executables, I plan to implement a machine-code generation component, without using the LLVM toolchain.

 ## Installation
 ```shell